TomVer99/C-CPP_CMake_GTest-GithubActions/README.md

 This template uses [Google Test](https://github.com/google/googletest).
 There is a [sample unit test](test/gtest_validation_test.cpp) in the `test` folder.

 ### 5. Building

+To run the program / tests you can use one of the following tools:

 #### 5.1.
 Command line